shubham12346/75DaysOfCode/README.md

 Input: products = ["havana"], searchWord = "havana"
 Output: [["havana"],["havana"],["havana"],["havana"],["havana"],["havana"]]
 Explanation: The only word "havana" will be always suggested while typing the search word.

+75 Days of Code
+Day 72
+Problem no : Leetcode 435
+Problem Title :Non-overlapping Intervals
+Problem type : Intervals

+.

+Given an array of intervals intervals where intervals[i] = [starti, endi], return the minimum number of intervals you need to remove to make the rest of the intervals non-overlapping.

+Example 1:

+Input: intervals = [[1,2],[2,3],[3,4],[1,3]]
+Output: 1
+Explanation: [1,3] can be removed and the rest of the intervals are non-overlapping.
+Example 2:

+Input: intervals = [[1,2],[1,2],[1,2]]
+Output: 2
+Explanation: You need to remove two [1,2] to make the rest of the intervals non-overlapping.
+Example 3:

+Input: intervals = [[1,2],[2,3]]
+Output: 0
+Explanation: You don't need to remove any of the intervals since they're already non-overlapping.

+75 Days of Code
+Day 73
+Problem no : Leetcode 452
+Problem Title .
+Minimum Number of Arrows to Burst Balloons Problem type : Intervals

+There are some spherical balloons taped onto a flat wall that represents the XY-plane.
+The balloons are represented as a 2D integer array points where points[i] = [xstart, xend] denotes a balloon whose horizontal diameter stretches between xstart and xend.
+You do not know the exact y-coordinates of the balloons.

+Arrows can be shot up directly vertically (in the positive y-direction) from different points along the x-axis.
+A balloon with xstart and xend is burst by an arrow shot at x if xstart <= x <= xend.
+There is no limit to the number of arrows that can be shot.
+A shot arrow keeps traveling up infinitely, bursting any balloons in its path.

+Given the array points, return the minimum number of arrows that must be shot to burst all balloons.

+Example 1:

+Input: points = [[10,16],[2,8],[1,6],[7,12]]
+Output: 2
+Explanation: The balloons can be burst by 2 arrows:

+- Shoot an arrow at x = 6, bursting the balloons [2,8] and [1,6].
+- Shoot an arrow at x = 11, bu

+.